Skip to main content

 • Specific date with day-off handling

-• Plus days calculation from reference point
+• Plus days calculation from a reference point

-4. Set counting rules (business days vs calendar days)
+4. Set counting rules (business days vs. calendar days).

-5. Add time if needed
+5. Add a time if needed.

-6. Save your settings
+6. Save your settings.

 Control when recurring tasks should stop appearing on your dashboard.

-1. Open a recurring task
+1. Open a recurring task.

-2. Navigate to the recurrence settings
+2. Navigate to the Recurrence settings.

-3. Set an End date for the recurrence
+3. Set an End date for the recurrence.

-4. Save the changes
+4. Save the changes.

 Use case: Monthly bookkeeping tasks for a client contract that runs from January 2025 to September 2025.